You may remember from the last piece:

 When I sat down this double mortification spread over me and tears brimmed so helplessly that I could not look anywhere or move in case they spilled and everyone saw what indeed an absurd and imprudent giant baby I was.
 Being strung out from culture shock, fatigue, heat and home sickness was taking its toll.

 As soon as I could bear to move and safely I went to the ladies.
 Usually women walk through the men's section to get there, the men moving aside and taking the opportunity to make eye contact with a view to future dances.
 But I scrambled around the backs of chairs on the women's side, tripping over bags and shoes.
 I knew I should leave but something stubborn dug in.
 I went back and sat for tanda after tanda - for two hours in fact - deliberately accepting no one.
-I looked anywhere but at the men in the cortina which has never felt longer.
+I looked anywhere but at the men in the cortina - the few minutes of non-tango music that signifies the end of one tanda and time to sit down and catch your breath before the next.
+It had never felt longer.
 I sat torturing myself, proving - why? - that I could sit there.
-I just seemed to have to do it.
 Telling oneself - still less someone else - to relax is never a successful strategy so to tell oneself to enjoy watching the dancers and listening to the music was perhaps optimistic but for a few moments at a time, it worked.
-When I felt I’d persecuted myself enough I left the salon and went, towards midnight to a pre-arranged meeting with a friend at another milonga.
+When I felt I’d persecuted myself enough I left the salon and went, towards midnight to a pre-arranged meeting with a friend at another milonga, the gay one, which was much more relaxed and just what I needed right then.
+I should have gone earlier!

 Even so, indignity piled upon indignity.
 In the foyer of Nuevo Chiqué the following week I was chatting to Bob and Viv of Tango Gales.
 An Austrian ex-pat or well-established visitor came out and we were introduced.
 With teutonic directness she said: